XAP-Software/XAP-Software.github.io/_posts/2022-07-20-diff_between_srv_on_before_after.md

 ## srv.after() handler

-The `.after()` handler is using to modify the response.
-It runs on the results, which are returned by the generic or custom `.on()` handler.
+The `.after()` handler is used to modify the response.
+It runs on the results, which are returned by the standard or custom `.on()` handler.

 There are few things that you should know about this handler: